Oropendola: Taxonomy

-Price & Lanyon (2002) used mtDNA cytochrome b and NADH dehydrogenase subunit 2 sequence data to research oropendola phylogeny.
+In 2002 Jordan Price and Scott Lanyon studied the phylogeny of the oropendolas using mtDNA cytochrome b and NADH dehydrogenase subunit 2 sequences.
 As can be observed from morphology, the band-tailed (Ocyalus latirostris) and the casqued oropendolas (Psarocolius oseryi) are the most distinct species.
 Genetically, they appear to be more closely related to the caciques, and both species would be classified in the genus Ocyalus.
 Furthermore, the casqued oropendola could be separated into Clypicterus, forming what would then become a monotypic genus (like Ocyalus).

+Below is a cladogram based on the 2002 phylogenetic analysis' maximum likelihood phylogenetic tree: